-- The implementation of the model codes at JLAB, interfacing them to detector simulations and making any needed improvements. - A detailed study of the resolution of the nuclear geometry parameters d (distance traveled in the nucleus after first collision) and b (impact parameter), in SIDIS and incoherent exclusive diffractive events using the JLEIC Large Acceptance Detector. - A detailed study of the efficiency and purity of the tag for coherent exclusive vector diffraction. - Measuring the physics impact of various forward detector capabilities: - Very large neutral Zero Degree Calorimeter acceptance - Complete coverage for protons (and other Z=+1 particles) - Coverage for nuclear fragments - Coverage/id of forward photons - Coverage for forward negatively-charged particles - Simulated physics results showing the ability of JLEIC to use geometry tagging to address key goals of the EIC Program: - ° Study the sensitivity of JLEIC to gluon saturation by tagging exclusive coherent diffractive events and showing that the gluon distribution seen by φ particles is suppressed at small impact parameters, using the J/ ψ as a control. - A detailed study of light and heavy flavor propagation in the target nucleus to better confront and constrain theoretical models of in-medium parton propagation and hadronization. - Development of a simulation and a plan for how to explore geometry tagging using already approved JLab 12 experiment (E12-06-117).
-This will improve the scientific reach of the experiment and help validate the simulation tools developed.
+- The implementation of the model codes at JLAB, interfacing them to detector simulations and making any needed improvements. - A detailed study of the resolution of the nuclear geometry parameters d (distance traveled in the nucleus after first collision) and b (impact parameter) using the JLEIC Full Acceptance Detector. - A detailed study of the efficiency and purity of the tag for deeply virtual coherent exclusive vector meson production on heavy nuclei. - Measuring the physics impact of various forward detector capabilities, such as very large neutral Zero Degree Calorimeter acceptance, complete coverage for protons (and other Z=+1 particles), coverage for nuclear fragments (light ions and evaporation residues), coverage/id of forward photons, coverage for forward negatively-charged particles.

+- Simulated physics results showing the ability of JLEIC to use geometry tagging to address key goals of the EIC Program: study the sensitivity of JLEIC to gluon saturation and a detailed study of light and heavy flavor propagation in the target nucleus n. - Development of a simulation and a plan for how to validate geometry tagging using beam time already approved for JLab experiment E12-06-117.